emunozce/Store_administration_dist_system/README.md

 To run this program, you need to have **Node.js** installed.

 Then, you need to go in the root directory of this project.
-(The root directory is called `System_administration_dist_system`.)
+(The root directory is called by default `System_administration_dist_system`.)

 You can do this by running the following command in the terminal: